rosulek/vamonos/api/widget-graph.md

- * **edgeLabel** :: *String* | *Function* | *Object* -- optional
+## **edgeLabel** :: *String* | *Function* | *Object* -- optional

 a string, containing the name of the edge attribute to displayor a function taking an edge and returning a string to display. one can also specify whether to show certain things in edit or display mode by using an object.

-    Example:
+For Example:

 >     edgeLabel: { display: 'w', edit: function(e){ return e.w } },
 >     edgeLabel: 'w',